 If you’re using both Windows and macOS, you’ve to deal with when mac refuses to boot.
 The reason behind can be from a number of things that could go wrong.
 This includes system failure, bad updates, power failure, hardware failure.
 Unless there is a hardware problem that only can be diagnosed at the apple center you can fix your Apple computer.

-This is a good practice to always have a bootable MacOS USB that you can easily create from the MacOS operating system.
-But since we’re here, you probably can make a bootable USB using the other Apple computer.
-Let’s face it there is more Windows computer than MAC, so you can use a Windows computer to create a bootable USB flash drive.
+It is an excellent practice always to have a bootable macOS USB, which you can easily create using macOS operating system.
+But since we’re here, you probably can want to make bootable USB using Windows 10.
+Let’s be real, and there are more Windows computers compared to MAC.
+Fortunately, you can use a Windows computer to create a bootable USB flash drive.

 In this article, we’ll help you with the instructions to create a bootable MacOS USB installation media from a Windows 10 computer.
 So that you can use that USB to install or reinstall (upgrade) Apple’s MacOS.
-You can create a macos sierra bootable usb using this guide to fix your operating system.
+You can create a macos Catalina/sierra bootable USB using this guide to fix your operating system.

 You will need a few things before you get started.
-The first basic thing in it is a USB drive would be awesome if you use a USB 3.0 but you can get the work done using slow USB as well.
+The first essential thing in it is a USB drive would be awesome if you use a USB 3.0, but you can get the work done using slow USB as well.
 So, in contrast, you need these following things.